ricardojoserf/subdoler/README.md

 - TYPE: "tmux" opens a terminal with tmux sessions and "gnome" (default value) opens many terminals

-## Options
+#### Options

 To use these tools for subdomain enumeration set their value *True* in the *config.py* file:

-- Amass - Only the passive scan mode
+- [Amass](https://github.com/OWASP/Amass) - Only the passive scan mode

-- IPv4info - Using the API.
+- [IPv4info](http://ipv4info.com/tools/api/) - Using the API.
 Token needed

-- Findsubdomain - Using the API.
+- [Findsubdomains](https://findsubdomains.com/) - Using an API.
 Token needed

-- DNSDumpster - Using the API
+- [DNSDumpster](https://github.com/PaulSec/API-dnsdumpster.com) - Using an unofficial API

-- Gobuster - Bruteforce mode.
-You can change the dictionary used
+- [Gobuster](https://github.com/OJ/gobuster) - Bruteforce mode with a cusom dictionary (using one from this [repo](https://github.com/danielmiessler/SecLists) by default)

-- FDNS - You must [download from here](https://opendata.rapid7.com/sonar.fdns_v2/) and reference the file in the config.py file
+- FDNS - You must [download the file from here](https://opendata.rapid7.com/sonar.fdns_v2/) and reference the file in the config.py file

 There are extra options for enumerating leaked information: